AbsaOSS/cobrix/README.md

 ```

 ### RDDs
-This feature is experimental and will be available in `2.6.4`.

 Cobrix provides helper methods to convert `RDD[String]` or `RDD[Array[Byte]]` to `DataFrame` using a copybook.
 This can be used if you want to use a custom logic to split the input file into records as either ASCII strings
 or arrays of bytes, and then parse each record using a copybook.